rayrednet/Go-Web-Application/web-service-gin/README.md

    - A confirmation popup will appear, and the new album will be displayed in the list.
      ![Album Added](img/album-added.png)

-### 3. Deleting an Album
-   - Each album in the list includes a **Delete** button.
-   - Clicking this button removes the album from the backend and updates the list dynamically.

 ## ⭐ Code Flow Explanation